Drygmys

 - No Loot Chance: If an entity has items in its loot table that don’t drop 100% of the time (e.g.,

-) is added to the pool for that entity.
+Wither Skeleton Skulls), there’s a chance that a “no loot” result (represented internally asAir) is added to the pool for that entity.
 More low-chance items mean a higher chance of getting nothing from that mob’s contribution to a specific drop slot. - Exclusions: Special drops not part of standard loot tables (like

-from the Wither) are generally not generated.
+Nether Starsfrom the Wither) are generally not generated.
 Boss mobs are often excluded. - Biasing: Adding multiple instances of the same mob type can slightly increase the chance of getting drops from that specific mob relative to others, effectively weighting the pool if many different unique mob types are also present.

 - Dropless Entities: Mobs without loot tables (Dropless Mobs List) can still contribute to the drop count via the Happiness bonuses (Quantity/Unique) without adding items (or “no loot” chances) to the loot pool.
 Use these strategically to increase the number of items generated per cycle from your desired mobs that do have loot tables.